Hi, I’m Angelo… This is my story, some of it anyways…

 It translated into this: “I checked into this facility.
 They induced labor and I terminated the pregnancy”.
 Once again, my world stops turning, I can’t catch my breath, my heart is raising, my vision is blurred.
 I buckle to my knees and start sobbing uncontrollably, screaming in the bar, yelling NO NO NO!!!!
 PLEASE GOD NOOOO!

 I had to step away from my phone.
 It hurt bad because of the phrase she used “induced labor” that f*cking phrase will haunt me for life, it made it a buy-able story.
 That’s exactly what you I have to do, induce labor, if your baby is almost 7 months along.
 Motherf*cker!
 Yep, for the first time in my life I was feeling TRUE HATRED to another human being.
 I know it’s wrong but I can’t stop imaging the god damned procedure in my mind, it has been revived even while I’m typing this.
 I lose the hate quickly and I am ACTUALLY FRICKEN SAD FOR HER, how scared she must of been.
 WHAT THE HELL!
 WHY AM I SAD FOR THAT BABY KILLER!
 I am not anti-abortion.
-I believe that is a very difficult and personal decision and unless its a RAPE, I think women should consider how the father feels.
+I believe that is a very difficult and personal decision.
+I think it should be the woman’s right to choose especially in regards to rape.
+I think women should also choose to consider how the father feels, especially if he is a good guy.
 The mother of my child did not extend me that courtesy, she was selfish but God sees all.
 You have to deliver it, it’s a fricken’ delivery.
 At 7 months it could even be crying at birth.
-The nightmares persisted for months, occasionally they still occur.
-There is no way she could have ever had that done here in the US, that far along.
+The nightmares persisted for months, occasionally they still return.
+There is no way she could have ever had that done here in the US and I bet that’s exactly why she left.
+Money can bring out the worst in people, it’s so damn sad.

 I replied instantly to her email saying, please tell me you are lying.
 Please tell me you are not a monster.
 Please tell me that my child is okay and will do everything I can in my power to make sure you and the baby are happy and healthy.
 If this is real please send me a video showing that you now have a flat stomach.
 Without such a video I am assuming and PRAYING that you are carrying my child and plan to go forward without me, for reasons I may never understand.
 I will give you peace, I will stay away.
 Just please do not cause our child any harm.
 I just hope there will be a day in which you let me meet my son again, in a few months, years or even decades down the road.
 Just please tell me you didn’t really do this horrible deed.
 If you still have him, God Bless the both of you.
 May he protect you and your mind, may he make you stronger.
 I would come and visit every two weeks Chicago to China if you will allow it.
 Even if you had another man in mind for raising our child, I’m okay with that.
 As much as it too would hurt.
 I’d rather you tell me our baby is fine.
 Please tell me our baby is fine.
 I’m so sorry life has gone this way.
 Please continue to pray, I know you have faith and I know you pray.
 Keep praying.
 I know your mind will eventually return to normal after the pregnancy or after this if you really did this horrible act.